Ocular: A Quick Start Guide

 # View logs for a pipeline

-# this assumes $PIPELINE_ID is set to the ID of the pipeline
+# this assumes $PIPELINE_NAME is set to the name of the pipeline

 Summary